tranvansang/zoned-date/README.md

 ### Constructor
 All constructors support the last optional `options` argument.
 The `options` is an object with the following properties:
 - `offset`: timezone offset.
-If not specified, `Date.defaultOffset` is used.
+If not specified, `Dateo.defaultOffset` is used.

 The following constructors are supported.
 - `new Dateo()`: same as `new Dateo(Date.now())`.